croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 By implementing appropriate architectural tests for each CQRS/ES application type, we can be sure that architectural invariants will hold.

 ## Conclusion
-This article explored a method for structuring the complex project leveraging DDD concepts and hexagonal architecture.
-While doing this, we introduced project artifacts categorization into subdomain applications and libraries, domain libraries, generic reusable libraries, and generic reusable language extensions.
+This article explored a method for structuring the complex multi-module project leveraging DDD concepts, hexagonal architecture and CQRS/ES.
+While doing this, we introduced strategic structure for project artifacts categorization into subdomain applications and libraries, domain libraries, generic reusable libraries, and generic reusable language extensions.

-We've also seen the way to deal with inter-module dependencies and how to monitor and control them.
+We've seen how to leverage coarse-grained abstraction levels and architectural skeleton to deal with inter-module dependencies.
+We've also demonstrated some tools for monitoring and controlling them.

-Next, we've demonstrated principles for package organization and consistent naming, including an emphasized distinction between low-level libraries and high-level application artifacts.
+Next, we've explored principles for package organization and consistent naming, including an emphasized distinction between low-level libraries and high-level application artifacts.

 At the application level, we introduced hexagonal architecture to structure the application's business features and seamless inclusion of CQRS/ES architecture implemented on top of the Axon framework and Axon Server.

-And finally, we ended with tests for our hexagonal CQRS/ES architecture that verify our own rules for application dependencies at the package and class/interface level.
+And finally, we ended with architectural tests for our hexagonal CQRS/ES architecture that verify our own rules for application dependencies at the package and class/interface level.

-Although we dealt with quite specific architectural and technology choices, hopefully, demonstrated principles and ideas could be helpful in other environments too.
+Although we've used quite specific architectural and technology choices, demonstrated principles and ideas should be applicable and helpful in other environments too.

 ## References
 [1] [Package by type, -by layer, -by feature vs Package by layered features](https://proandroiddev.com/package-by-type-by-layer-by-feature-vs-package-by-layered-feature-e59921a4dffa) <br/>